learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 How can we apply this approach to our `hasTargetSum` problem?
 As we iterate through the numbers in the array, we can create a new object as part of our algorithm to keep track of all the numbers we've already seen.
-Then, on the next iteration, we can see if any of those numbers is a compliment to our number (if it adds up to the target number).
+Then, on the next iteration, we can see if any of the numbers contained in our object is a compliment to the number we're iterating over (if it adds up to the target number).

 Let's see what this alternate approach would look like in pseudocode:

 ```txt
 create an object to keep track of all the numbers we've seen